joe95crone/Compton_Mathematica/README.md

 # Compton_Mathematica
-Mathematica notebooks from Compton Work
+Mathematica notebooks from Compton Work.

-All of my Mathematica scripts for Compton calculations and Optimizations
+All of **my** Mathematica scripts for Compton calculations and Optimizations.